Guy-deMessimy/Guy-deMessimy/README.md

-Guy de Messimy : french web Developer
+## Guy de Messimy : french web Developer

 ## about me:

 I worked 15 years as product manager and HR officer.
 In 2020 I have decided to start my retraining as a web developper.
 I took a course at WildcodeSchool during 5 months on JS, React and NodeJs technologies, before joining UTOCAT Lille as an inter on React technologies.

-Gitlab

-Insomnia
-JSON

 ## :email: Find me on: